preciofishbone/OmniaDocsG2/using-newsletters/index.rst

 A Page Type for Newsletters
 *****************************
 You will need a Page Type set up for Newsletters.
-See the implementation example below for more information.
+See the implementation example for more information (see link above).

 You use the options available in Omnia, see: :doc:`Page Types </pages/page-types/index>`